ronniegnr/starter-project/Spring/FitnessTracker_wihFeature/README.md

-# FitnessTracker

-### A Hello World web application in Spring MVC 4 with few features
+# A Hello World web application in Spring MVC 4 with few features

 ## Technologies